List of national founders: Jordan

-Abdullah bin Al-Hussain was the founder and ruler of the Jordanian realm from 11 April 1921 until his assassination on the 20th of July 1951.
+Abdullah bin Al-Hussain was the founder and ruler of the Jordanian realm from 11 April 1921 until his assassination on 20 July 1951.

 He was the Emir of Transjordan, a British protectorate, until 25 May 1946, after which he was the king of an independent Jordan.
 He was a 38th-generation direct descendant of Muhammad, as he belongs to the Hashemite family.

 Kazakhstan

 There is no law in the country which officially recognizes a single individual as the "Father of the Nation".
 Either title may be associated with any of the following prominent historical persons, owing to their impact on the country during their respective times.

 Alikhan Bukeikhanov (1866–1937) was a Kazakh statesman, politician, publicist, teacher, writer and environmental scientist.
 He was leader and founder of the Alash Orda national liberation movement.
 He sided with the westernizers in the Kazakh political scene who were promoting the idea of the Western culture into the Kazakh steppe.
 In 1920, after the establishment of Soviet hegemony, Bukeikhanov joined the Bolshevik party and returned to scientific life.
 His earlier political activities caused the authorities to view him with suspicion, leading to arrests in 1926 and 1928.
 In 1926, Bukeikhanov was arrested on the charge of counter-revolutionary activity and put into Butyrka prison in Moscow.
 But due to the lack of evidence in the criminal case against him, he was released from prison.
 In 1930, the authorities banished him to Moscow, where he was arrested a final time in 1937 and executed.

 Dinmukhamed Kunayev (1912–1993) was a Kazakh Soviet communist politician.
 He became first secretary of the Central Committee of the Communist Party of Kazakhstan again in 1964 when Khrushchev was ousted and replaced by Brezhnev.
 He kept his position for twenty-two more years.
 He was an alternate member of the Politburo from 1967, and a full member from 1971 to 1987.
 During Kunayev's long rule, Kazakhs occupied prominent positions in the bureaucracy, economy and educational institutions.
 A Brezhnev loyalist, he was removed from office under pressure from Mikhail Gorbachev, who accused him of corruption.
 On 16 December 1986 the Politburo replaced him with Gennady Kolbin, who had never lived in the Kazakh SSR before.
 This provoked street riots in Almaty, which were the first signs of ethnic strife during Gorbachev's tenure.
 In modern Kazakhstan, this revolt is called Jeltoqsan, meaning December in Kazakh.

 Nursultan Nazarbayev was elected the nation's first president following its independence from the Soviet Union in December 1991.
 In 2010 Parliament of Kazakhstan named him Елбасы (Elbasy) which means "Leader of the Nation".